jd36/weather-watcher/README.md

 ## Extra Credit - Deployment

 To get this code running in the AWS cloud, I would start with a Docker image that has a shell environment like my development environment.
 I would create a Dockerfile to customize such an image so that it has the correct Python, pip, and their required dependencies installed to run FastAPI.
 I could then push this image up to AWS ECR.
-I can then use ECS Fargate clusters to pull and run the image from the AWS repo.
+Then I could use ECS Fargate clusters to pull and run the image from the AWS repo.
 I can configure API Gateway to allow for public access to the endpoints in my ECS instances.

 For the database, I would use RDS to setup MySQL Server.
 Using RDS, I could enjoy all the benefits that it comes with, including its performance, scalability, high availability, security, and ease of operations like upgrading, provisioning and backups.